Henry Grosmont, Duke of Lancaster- 24th June 1355

 Navarre spent the period in Avignon seeking our support.
 I would not trust him.
 I have set in place procedures which could perhaps appear to favour his requests, but our only intention is to distract the Dauphin and King John.
 What we should do is cross the channel and invade, we could strike a deal with King John before the Dauphin and Navarre try to remove him.
 I believe we could get his agreement for an independent Aquitaine and Gascony.’

-The King strode the full length of the lounge and returned.
+The King strode the full length of the lounge and returned. he frowned You really should have told me about this earlier Henry. it is not the first time you have kept information from me.’
+Henry bristled with resentment but managed to control his facial expression to reveal none of that resentment.
+King Edward continued.
 ‘There is something else you need to know Henry.
 The Prince is currently in the foothills of the Pyrenees travelling back towards Bordeaux.
 Travelling with him is Ximene Trencavel, recognised by the Pope as the rightful heir to Occitan.
 He will marry her, giving us the opportunity to extend our territory to the east as far as the Mediterranean coast.’

 ‘Trencavel?
 I think she was mentioned at Avignon… by Charles of Navarre, apparently his brother in law, Gaston de Fox is her guardian.
 However, you should know that the Dauphin was sceptical.
 He said he doubted her very existence.’